Pauan/ar/app/playlist/README.md

 How to run
 ==========

-This is a program for generating .xspf playlists from S-expressions.
+This is a program for generating .xspf playlists from [Nuit text](https://github.com/Pauan/ar/tree/arc/nu/lib/nuit).

 It is assumed that all your playlist files will be kept in a single folder.